Scrum Master Team Count: The Optimal Framework for Daily Work

 If you feel you have to look after too many teams at the same time, then the Echometer tool is interesting for you.
 It focuses on simplifying the continuous improvement of teams - especially for teams that do not have a dedicated full-time Scrum Master.

-Echometer is a digital tool that helps agile team leads with agile retrospectives and team Health Checks.
-Whether remote, hybrid or on-site: it makes team coaching measurable and professionalizes your work while saving you a lot of work.
-Just take a look at our website to find out more: www.echometerapp.com.
+Echometer is a digital tool that helps agile team leads with agile retrospectives and team health checks.
+Whether remote, hybrid, or on-site: it makes team coaching measurable and thus professionalizes your work, while saving you a lot of effort along the way.

 How many teams should a Scrum Master have | Scrum Masters per team